 We provide electric, water, wifi, laundry, kayak, fresh eggs, and a share of the harvest when growing (we don’t eat our animals though!).
-Breakfast included on most Saturdays.
 You are also welcome to join our goat yoga classes at no cost!
 Your visiting friends and family may stay for free in our rentals.